 While you may not like the idea of using pads, these can really help you manage the problem and carry on with your life.
 There are many different kinds available and the local continence service, CNS, nurses on the ward or perhaps your GP will advise you on which type of pad would be most suitable in your particular circumstances.
-More information on incontinence and continence pads can be found in our booklet 'Spotlight on Incontinence as a symptom of prostate problems' which is available on our website www.prostatescotland.org.uk or call for a copy.
+More information on incontinence and continence pads can be found in our booklet 'Spotlight on Incontinence as a symptom of prostate problems' which is available on our website www.prostatescotland.org.uk or email info@prostatescotland.org.uk or call for a copy.